VanjaFalck/Synthetic-Populations-Policy-Games-Public-Health/README.md

-## Synthetic Populations Using Deep Generative Methods on EU-SILC Data for Finland 2013
+## Synthetic Populations Using Deep Generative Methods on EU-SILC Data for Finland 2013 and Norway 2017-2020

 ### Deep Generative Methods
 Variational autoencoder and generative adversarial networks are